 Natural theories explain away miracle stories

 Since the dawn of time, humanity has been searching to understand the world around them, recounting stories and holding to beliefs that explain natural occurrences, such as disease, disaster and death.
 In ancient times, people lacked the knowledge to explain natural phenomena and so they would make up stories to make sense of the world.
 As such, illness was recounted as punishments for wrongful acts, and natural disasters served were interpreted as heavenly omens.
-The flood described in the Bible story of Noah’s Arc can be understood as an especially massive hurricane.
+The flood described in the Bible story of Noah’s Ark can be understood as an especially massive hurricane.
 The locusts’ outburst in the Bible’s Ten Plagues story can be explained in scientific terms.
-These stories are, therefore, not historically accurate because they rely on outdated understating of the world.
+These stories are, therefore, not historically accurate because they rely on an outdated understanding of the world.

 The Bottom Line: Widely read across the globe, Bible stories are scoffed at by some as religious myth and highly regarded by others as everlasting truth.
 Do you think Bible accounts really took place, or were they written to serve another function?
 Can we make a singular judgment about a book that holds varying meanings to so many different people?